postgresql-interfaces/psqlodbc/readme.txt

 3. Use NMAKE to build the dll eg:

+      a.
+Using Libpq Interface (Default):
+            C:\psqlodbc\> nmake /f win32.mak CFG=Release ALL PG_INC="c:\postgresql\include"
+	    or
-      C:\psqlodbc\> nmake /f win32.mak CFG=Release ALL
+            C:\psqlodbc\> nmake /f win32.mak CFG=Release ALL MODE=USE_LIBPQ PG_INC="c:\postgresql\include"

 	    Possible configurations are Release and Debug.
             Possible build types are ALL or CLEAN.
+            PG_INC must contain the include folder name of PostgreSQL installation.

+      b.
+Using Socket:
+            C:\psqlodbc\> nmake /f win32.mak CFG=Release ALL MODE=USE_SOCK

+	    Possible configurations are Release and Debug.
+            Possible build types are ALL or CLEAN.

+      c.
+For cleaning up intermediate files:
+	    C:\psqlodbc\> nmake /f win32.mak CFG=Release CLEAN MODE=USE_SOCK

 II.
 Using Large Objects for handling LongVarBinary (OLE Objects in Access)